-- i.
+- 2. Steps in the Dispute Resolution Process and Related Timelines - a.
+Homeless Liaison Review - i.
 If informal resolution of a complaint is unsuccessful, the complainant may initiate the dispute resolution process by making a formal appeal to the homeless liaison, either directly or through the principal of the school in which enrollment is sought.
 The appeal must be presented within five school days of the decision giving rise to the complaint unless the homeless liaison agrees to an extension of up to five additional school days for good cause. - ii.
 The appeal may be made orally or in writing on the designated complaint form.
 If the complainant makes an oral appeal, the homeless liaison shall complete the written complaint form on the complainant's behalf without delay. - iii.
-The complaint should include the date of the filing, a description of the disputed enrollment action pertaining to eligibility, school selection, or enrollment, the name of the person(s) involved, and a description of the relief requested.
+The complaint should include the date of the filing, a description of the disputed action pertaining to eligibility, school selection, or enrollment, the name of the person(s) involved, and a description of the relief requested.
 The complainant must be informed of the right to provide supporting written or oral documentation and to seek the assistance of an advocate or attorney. - iv.
-The local liaison shall inform the superintendent, other appropriate school officials, and the State Coordinator of the dispute immediately after the parent, guardian, or unaccompanied youth has initiated the dispute resolution process. - v.
-Within five two school days after receiving the formal complaint, the homeless liaison shall provide a written decision, including the reasons for the decision, to the complainant and the superintendent.

-b.
-Appeal to the Superintendent of the Liaison's Decision

-i.
-Within five two school days of receiving the liaison's decision, the complainant may appeal the decision to the superintendent orally or in writing using the form designated for this purpose.
+No more than two school days after the complainant initiates the dispute resolution process, The local liaison shall (1) inform the superintendent, other appropriate school officials participating in the dispute resolution process, and the State Coordinator of the dispute immediately after the parent, guardian, or unaccompanied youth has initiated the dispute resolution process.and (2) provide a written decision, including the reasons for the decision, to the complainant and the superintendent. - v.
+Within two school days after receiving the formal complaint, the homeless liaison shall provide a written decision, including the reasons for the decision, to the complainant and the superintendent. - b.
+Appeal to the Superintendent of the Liaison's Decision - i.
+Within two school days of receiving the liaison's decision, the complainant may appeal the decision to the superintendent orally or in writing using the form designated for this purpose.
 Oral appeals must be made to the homeless liaison, who shall commit the appeal to writing on the designated form.
 The homeless liaison shall ensure that the superintendent receives copies of the written complaint and the response of the liaison.